 The College is continuously looking for new partnerships to further support these nursing programs and enable us to enroll an even greater number of students while providing them with much-needed tuition support such as forgivable loan opportunities and scholarships.

-assistant director, institutional giving
+director of institutional giving

 Matt Meyer joined Mount St. Mary’s College in July 2014.
 Prior to joining Mount St. Mary's institutional giving team, Matt spent several years in various positions in higher education and fundraising within the University of California system.
 He earned a BA in global studies from the University of California, Santa Barbara.
 He also holds a master of public administration and a graduate certificate in nonprofit management, both from California State University, Northridge.
 Matt is an avid traveler and film enthusiast.